phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

     Communication issues are rarely the fault of a single individual, but the fault of every party involved in the conversation, we should not assign blame to any person when it fails, but collectively work harder to improve communication difficulties and reach a middle ground

+- <a href="WAYS-OF_WORKING.md">Ways Of Working</a>

+    Detailing further accommodations in the workplace, that support the differences in the way people work, i.e. flexitime

 - <a href="presentation/Neurodiversity.pdf">Autism Presentation</a>

     A presentation resource on the subject of autism